AliHassan7878/System-Redesign-Microservices-Central-Logging-/README.md

 - Conducted system analysis and designed a microservices-based architecture.
 - Migrated the entire system to a containerized environment, creating dedicated Docker containers for each application to improve scalability, maintainability, and deployment efficiency.
 - Developed backend services and integrated centralized logging.
 - Managed testing, deployment, and documentation for team understanding.
+- Provided L2/L3 technical support to the development and PoC teams.

 ## Results
 - Improved system scalability, maintainability, and monitoring.